 The operator \mathcal{D} provides a mapping from the state-space \mathcal{H} to the space \mathcal{Y} comprising all right-hand sides y(w) that can be adjusted by the control variables w.
-By choosing the functions $\alpha, \beta: \partial \Omega \to \mathbb{R}$, different boundary conditions such as Dirichlet, Neumann, or Robin boundary conditions (as employed in the wildfire benchmark problem in Section 4.1) can be realized.
-While every choice of w defines the corresponding state w, the constraints expressed by w may include restrictions on w depending on w.
+By choosing the functions $\alpha, \beta : \partial \Omega \to \mathbb{R}$, different boundary conditions such as Dirichlet, Neumann, or Robin boundary conditions (as employed in the wildfire benchmark problem in Sect.
+4.1) can be realized.
+While every choice of w defines the corresponding state u, the constraints expressed by H may include restrictions on w depending on u.
 Therefore, the PDE cannot be solved independently of the flow variables, nor can feasibility of the flow variables be guaranteed without taking the solution of the PDE into account.

-For any kind of model that involves a PDE a usual requirement is that the PDE be "well posed", meaning that a unique solution exists that continuously depends on the data [19].
+For any kind of model that involves a PDE a usual requirement is that the PDE be "well posed", meaning that a unique solution exists that continuously depends on the data [21].
 Well-posedness is a natural condition for any system that is supposed to model real-world problems.
 While existence and uniqueness of the solution are required for a plausible interpretation of the solution, only continuous dependence on the data allows for a meaningful approximate approach for solving the problem.
 For this reason the methods should be applied only if the PDE is guaranteed to be well posed.
-For the PDEs considered in this paper, which are convection-diffusion equations, this is the case if the initial and boundary conditions are sufficiently regular [23].